Definition and Example of a Flexible Spending Account

 - Costs of equipment, supplies, and diagnostic devices for these purposes

-- Transportation costs to get medical care
+- Transportation costs to receive medical care

-- Over-the-counter medicine and menstrual care products (after December 31, 2019)
+- Over-the-counter medicine and menstrual care products after December 31, 2019

-What Do Dependent Care Flexible Spending Accounts Cover?
+What Do Dependent Care FSAs Cover?

 Qualified expenses for dependent care FSAs generally include services that let you or your spouse work, look for work, or attend school full time.
 Some common examples include before- and after-school child care, in-home dependent care, and daycare in a facility.

 Do I Need a Flexible Spending Account?

 Flexible spending accounts tend to benefit people who can reliably predict their medical or dependent care expenses throughout the year.
-Consider using an FSA if you’ve been using childcare for 12 months and feel confident you’ll spend the same amount in the next 12 months.
+Consider using an FSA if you’ve been using childcare for 12 months and feel confident that you’ll spend the same amount in the next 12 months.

 You must deduct any amount you elect to contribute to a dependent care FSA from the Child and Dependent Care federal tax credit.
-Consult with a tax professional to determine which one works best for you.
+Consult with a tax professional to determine which option works best for you.

 - Flexible spending accounts (FSAs) are employer-sponsored agreements that let employees pay for either qualified medical or dependent care expenses using tax-free dollars.